 - they just want to forget about it.

-To determine if violence is a potential hazard in your place of work:
+To determine if violence and aggression is a potential hazard in your place of work:

 - talk with health and safety representatives, health and safety committees, workers, customers and clients